Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Abstract

 \section{Abstract}

 Generalizing tool manipulation requires both semantic planning and precise physical control.
-Modern generalist robot policies, such as Vision-Language-Action (VLA) models, often lack the high-fidelity physical grounding required for contact-rich tool manipulation.
+Modern generalist robot policies, such as Vision-Language-Action (VLA) models, often lack the physical grounding required for contact-rich tool manipulation.
 Conversely, existing contact-aware policies that leverage tactile or haptic sensing are typically instance-specific and fail to generalize across diverse tool geometries.
-Bridging this gap requires learning unified contact representations from diverse data, yet a fundamental barrier remains: diverse real-world tactile data are prohibitive at scale, while direct zero-shot sim-to-real transfer is challenging due to the complex dynamics of nonlinear deformation of soft sensors.
+Bridging this gap requires learning representations that are both semantically transferable and physically grounded, yet a fundamental barrier remains: diverse real-world tactile data are prohibitive to collect at scale, while direct zero-shot sim-to-real transfer is challenging due to the complex nonlinear deformation of soft tactile sensors.

-To address this, we propose \textbf{Semantic-Contact Fields (SCFields)}, a unified 3D representation fusing visual semantics with dense contact estimates.
-We enable this via a two-stage \textbf{Sim-to-Real Contact Learning Pipeline}: first, we pre-train on a large simulation data set to learn general contact physics; second, we fine-tune on a small set of real data, pseudo-labeled via geometric heuristics and force optimization, to align sensor characteristics.
-This allows physical generalization to unseen tools.
-We leverage SCFields as the dense observation input for a diffusion policy to enable robust execution of contact-rich tool manipulation tasks.
+To address this, we propose \textbf{Semantic-Contact Fields (SCFields)}, a unified 3D representation that fuses visual semantics with dense extrinsic contact estimates, including contact probability and force.
+SCFields is learned through a two-stage \textbf{Sim-to-Real Contact Learning Pipeline}: we first pre-train on large-scale simulation to learn geometry-aware contact priors, then fine-tune on a small set of real data pseudo-labeled via geometric heuristics and force optimization to align real tactile signals.
+The resulting force-aware representation serves as the dense observation input to a diffusion policy, enabling physical generalization to unseen tool instances.
 Experiments on scraping, crayon drawing, and peeling demonstrate robust category-level generalization, significantly outperforming vision-only and raw-tactile baselines.
+Project page: \href{https://kevinskwk.github.io/SCFields/}{\texttt{https://kevinskwk.github.io/SCFields}}.